dennisdevio/milestone-project-1/README.md

 ### User Stories

 #### First Time User Goals
-- As a first time user I want to be able to get a first-impression of your business.
+- As a first time user I want to be able to get a great first-impression of your business.
 - As a first time user I want to find all information on your services easily.
 - As a first time user I want to find all information on your services while on the go.